regibus361/OpenRoSig/README.md

 The reservation is then added to a queue.
 If it is at the front of the queue, the ActivateReservation function is called.
 Alternatively, the ActivateReservation function is also called if the reservation at the front of the queue is removed.
 Reservations are automatically removed if a train is deleted (i.e. the hitter is parented out of workspace)

+Train hitters also listen for AWS magnet hits.
+If they hit one, a sound object is created, parented to the sound eminator and played.
+Depending on the signal's aspect (i.e. which type of AWS is played), a connection is created to destroy the sound.
+This is either when a key is pressed (or the event is otherwise fired), or the sound ends.